 DISCUSSION: When a question quotes a specific line, you should read around that line for context.
-You can answer this question simply be reading the full sentence, which is lines 19-23.
+You can answer this question simply be reading the full sentence, which is the second sentence of paragraph 2.

 Social scientists valued things that were ‘scientifically rigorous’.
 They avoided studying dance, so presumably they thought that they couldn’t study dance with scientific rigor.